nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:**
-<br> 1.
-When grading assessments, executing the command without `g/GRADE` will increment what ever grade the student previously had.
+:bulb: **Tip:** When grading assessments, executing the command without `g/GRADE` will increment what ever grade the student previously had.
 If the student has no grade for the assessment, they will automatically be graded `1`.
 Hence, you will be able to execute the same command every week when grading assessment like class participation.
-<br> 2.
-Similar to marking attendance, if most of the students has the same grade, you may grade all students the same grade using `grade {a/ASSESSMENT_INDEX | sn/SIMPLE_NAME m/MODULE_INDEX} s/all g/GRADE` before changing the grade of a couple of students by specifying the student indexes or student IDs.
 </div>

 ### Managing data